-Students may have materials shipped to them (or the school) depending on the courses in which they are enrolled.
+Students may have materials shipped to them depending on the courses in which they are enrolled.
+Please reach out to your District Success Partner for the most up to date list of materials.
 Most materials are online, including most textbooks.
-Student's mailing address (not a PO Box) and an email address must be included when enrolling the student or materials will not ship to them.
+The customer must include the student's mailing address (not a PO Box) and an email address when enrolling the student or materials will not ship to them.